YaoFANGUK/scala-basics/README.md

-# Session 2: Object-Oriented Programming in Scala
+# Section 2: Object-Oriented Programming in Scala